 I consider putting my Safety Droid mask on and heading over, but I'm not done with this burger yet, so I leave the mask and take the burger instead.
 "Sup?"
 I ask as I sit down on Hank's other side.
 "I don't know what's wrong, but if you need me to squirt some witch in the face, I'll totally do it, never mind what I told Queen Brianna.
 I ain't afraid of her ghosts."

 "It's his older brother, Brian," Lucy says.
 "He caught that flu that's going around.
 Hank just found out."

 "Hey, man, it'll be alright.
 That's what we've got doctors for."

 Hank shakes his head.
 "N- nobody comes b- back from Tolman's Flu.
 M- Marco, Lizzie, G- Garret, my cousin Barry... and- and now Brian's got it.
 H- he went to the d- dentist today for a ch- checkup, and they w- wouldn't let him leave.
 M- Mom says they k- kicked her out, and th- then an ambul- amb- ambu- They took him, and... and..."

-What.
-So this Brian kid was so obviously sick that a dentist recognized the symptoms that his own family didn't, and so contagious that they had to throw the kid's mom out and immediately quarantine him... but not contagious enough to quarantine his mom and brother just in case?
+Wait, what?
+So this Brian kid was so obviously sick that a dentist recognized the symptoms that his own family didn't, and so contagious that they had to throw the kid's mom out and immediately quarantine him... but not contagious enough to quarantine his mom, brother, and dentist just in case?
 No. This doesn't add up.
 Do you see that thing flapping off into the night sky like a bat after a moth?
 That's my suspension of disbelief, and it is way past gone.